dludemann/test/content/bumble/ghosting-on-bumble.md

 ---
-title: "Ghosting on Bumble: Learn How It Happens"
+name: "Ghosting on Bumble: Learn How It Happens"
 menu_grouping: Conversation and Interaction
 author: Shane White
 seo: